 A follow-up training effort of $100,000 is also programmed.

 TASK 5.86 Capital District Clean Communities

 assume the lead role in the Capital District Clean Communities Program

 previously provided by Schenectady County.
 With the benefit of a $20,000 grant from the

 US Department of Energy through the NYS Energy Research and Development

-Authority (NYSERDA), CDTC staff has facilitated the work of the regional
+Authority (NYSERDA), CDTC staff is facilitating the work of the regional

 cooperative program.
 Efforts will